 - Always request a sample.
 Every sample I have received they have provided for free if I paid for shipping.

 - Before you have anything sent to you, ask for pictures.
 If what you get does not match up with the pictures, ask for a refund through PayPal using the pictures as evidence.

 - Ask for customer references.
 It is impolite to ask for customer references at the beginning, but after they quote, you can do it before you pay.
 To be on the safe side, you can contact the references to learn more about how they work.

 - Make a factory tour.
 If you have Chinese friends, you can ask them for help.
 You can pay them to visit their factory and take some videos for you.
-Of course if money allows, and the project is big, you can go to visit the factory in person.
+Of course, if money allows, and the project is big, you can find a cheap flight and visit the factory in person.

 Avoid buying and selling counterfeit products

 Alibaba is not a legitimate source for branded products.
 Alibaba is meant for generic goods where you research to ensure that the item wasn’t patented by a brand already.
 It’s not a legitimate source to purchase branded inventory from because if you see something branded available on Alibaba that belongs to a national brand, these are counterfeit goods which could land you in jail if you decided to sell them.

 An example for people that may be confused out there and sourcing branded goods from Alibaba.
 This is an item on Amazon that sells for a lot of money.

 This is a counterfeit example of that item on Alibaba WHICH YOU SHOULD NOT PURCHASE TO SELL ON AMAZON!